Hammered coinage: Milled coins

 The ability to fashion coins from machines (milled coins) caused hammered coins to become gradually obsolete during the 17th century.
 They were still made in Venice until the 1770s.
 France became the first country to adopt a full machine-made coin in 1643.

 In England, the first non-hammered coins were produced in the reign of Queen Elizabeth I in the 1560s, but while machine-produced coins were experimentally produced at intervals over the next century, the production of hammered coins did not finally end until 1662.

 Cast coins

 An alternative method of producing early coins, particularly found in Asia, especially in China, was to cast coins using molds.
 This method of coin production continued in China into the nineteenth century.
-Up to a couple of dozen coins could be produced at one time from a single mold, when a 'tree' of coins (which often contained features such as a square hole in the centre) would be produced and the individual coins (called cash) would then be broken off.
+Up to a couple of dozen coins could be produced at one time from a single mold, when a 'tree' of coins (which often contained features such as a square hole in the center) would be produced and the individual coins (called cash) would then be broken off.